Ramasubramanian/dynaform-cli/README.md

 }
 ```
 ####Composing validations
 Multiple validations can be composed with an AND logic by defining them as elements of an array, order of application of these validations will be same as order of array definition.
-For e.g. if we would like to make a form input element bot numeric and within a range of 1 to 4 then below configuration would do
+For e.g. if we would like to make a form input element both numeric and within a range of 1 to 4 then below configuration would do

 ```json
 {